liquibase/gradle-liquibase-plugin/README.md

 }
 ```

-The `liquibase` block can also contain a `mainClassName` which tells the plugin
+The `liquibase` block can also set two properties; `mainClassName` and `jvmArgs`.

-the name of the class to invoke in order to run Liquibase.
-This value is
+The `mainClassName` property tells the plugin the name of the class to invoke in
-optional and defaults to `liquibase.integration.commandline.Main`.
-This value
+order to run Liquibase.
+This value is optional and defaults to
-can be changed to call other classes instead, such as the plugin's own
+`liquibase.integration.commandline.Main`.
+This value can be changed to call
+other classes instead, such as the plugin's own
-`org.liquibase.gradle.OutputEnablingLiquibaseRunner` to fix a Liquibase 3.6
+`org.liquibase.gradle.OutputEnablingLiquibaseRunner` which fixes a Liquibase 3.6
 logging issue.
 You will need to make sure that whatever class you use with
-`mainClassName` needs to be included as a `liquibaseRuntime` dependency.
+`mainClassName` is included as a `liquibaseRuntime` dependency.

+The `jvmArgs` property tells the plugin what JVM arguments to set when forking
+the Liquibase process, and defaults to an empty array, which is usually fine.

 Some things to keep in mind when setting up the `liquibase` block: